Rating

 Visiting Tour Olympique

-The Montréal Tower Observatory is open year round with the exception of six weeks - from early January through mid- February, when the funicular is closed for annual routine maintenance.
+The Montreal Tower Observatory is open year round except for six weeks – from early January through mid-February, when the funicular is closed for annual routine maintenance.

-There is an entrance fee for everyone except for children under age 4.
+There is an entrance fee for everyone, except for children under age four.
 Special discount rates are available for older children, students, and senior citizens.